vsoch/vsoch.github.io/_posts/2022/2022-12-24-reflections.md

 ## What am I grateful for?

 Now that I've said some thank you's, let's talk about what I'm grateful for!
-Indeed there are many things.
+Indeed, there are many things.
 I am grateful for my work, and ability to conduct it with general temporal freedom.
 You can't pay for that.
 I am grateful that I'm able to isolate and avoid getting COVID, and live with someone that shares my level of risk tolerance.
 I'm grateful that despite a few decades of not-so-lucky health events, I've been healthy and happy living by the mountains.